Faylixe/faylixe.github.io/_posts/2015-07-29-master_thesis.markdown

 ---
 layout: post
-title:  "New localization dynamics for households and activities into urban area."
+title:  "New localization dynamics for households and activities into urban area"
 date:   2015-07-29 14:40:28
 categories: master MATSim OperationResearch
 ---